Appearance & Reality > The Lord Jesus Christ > Strong and weak

 Safeguards against such deception

 How then can we safeguard ourselves against such deception?
-This is a complex subject but there are a few points we can bear in mind:
+This is a complex subject but there are four points we can bear in mind:

-1. We should be very slow to follow instructions from such “voices” or to conclude that they are of the Lord until we have very clear basis and clarity that they are indeed of the Lord.
+1. We should be very slow to follow instructions from such “voices” or to conclude that they are of the Lord until we have very clear basis for deciding and are very clear that they are indeed of the Lord.
 This approach also applies to dreams and visions.

-When we are unclear of the source, we should not act in obedience to it, even when such instructions appear consistent with biblical truth, for example, instructions pertaining to reading the Scriptures or to pray for others.
-If we consider it reasonable to pray or read the Scriptures at a certain time and for a particular length of time, we should act on the basis of these objective grounds and not on the basis of obedience to the voice.
+When we are unclear of the source, we should not act in obedience to it, even when such instructions appear consistent with biblical truth, for example, instructions to read the Scriptures or to pray for others.
+If we consider it reasonable to pray or read the Scriptures at a certain time and for a particular length of time, we should act on the basis of these objective grounds and not in obedience to the voice.
 This distinction is important.
-If we act on the basis of obedience to the voice and in reality the source is from the forces of darkness, we move in the direction of a relationship with the source and end up in spiritual bondage.
+If we act in obedience to the voice and in reality the voice is from the forces of darkness, we would then be moving towards having a relationship with the source and could end up in spiritual bondage.

-2. We should develop purity of heart, have a sound knowledge of God and the Scriptures, and understand and be alert to the wiles of the evil one.
-If we maintain purity of heart, the evil one will have little room to work in us.
-Blots in our character, like wrong desires and negative attitudes, make us very vulnerable.
+2. Our primary emphasis should be to develop purity of heart, to have a sound knowledge of God and the Scriptures, and be alert to the wiles of the evil one.
+Blots in our character, like wrong desires and negative attitudes, make us vulnerable.
+But if we maintain purity of heart, the evil one will have little room to work in us.
 If we know God and His ways, and have a good grasp of the Scriptures, we will be in a better position to distinguish what is of God and what is of the evil one.
-We will be sensitive to things that are jarring and contrary to our knowledge of God and His ways.
+We will be more discerning when confronted with the works of the evil one, which are contrary to our knowledge of God and His ways.
 If we understand the wiles of the evil one and how he operates, we will not become easy prey.

 3. When we are unclear whether it is the Lord speaking and do not act on the voice’s instructions, we are not disobeying the Lord.
-We must not be threatened into obeying the voice.
-God warns us against deceitful spirits.
+We must not be threatened into obeying the voice, and we need not be afraid that we may be disobeying the Lord.
+God Himself has warned us against deceitful spirits.
 The Scriptures reveals Satan as a crafty, deceiving and scheming enemy.
 The apostle John tells us to test the spirits.
-We therefore should not assume that any spiritual experience is of the Lord.
+So we are in fact obeying the Lord when we do not assume that any spiritual experience is of the Lord.

-4. It is prudent to discuss with those who can help us be clearer.
+4. It is prudent to discuss our situation with those who can help us be clearer.
 The evil one wants to isolate us such that we cannot benefit from prayer support, fellowship, and the help of the brethren.
 But God has provided us the church.
-It is not His intention that we live in isolation, especially when dangers abound, when deception is very real.
-He wants us to seek Him together, that the glory and truth of God can be manifested and the wiles of the evil one exposed.
+It is not His intention that we live in isolation, especially when dangers abound, when the danger of deception is very real.
+He wants us to seek Him together as His people, that the glory and truth of God can be manifested and the wiles of the evil one exposed.
 We should therefore share and discuss with those who love the Lord and who are in a position to help us.

 An important point I want to put across in this message is that we should not be drawn to the more obvious manifestations of spiritual power.
 Although God can work in such ways, we must not harbour longings for these kinds of experiences.
 Do not equate them with spirituality or with being truly strong.

-The other point I want to emphasise is our whole approach to life.
+The other point I want to emphasise concerns our whole approach to life.
 What is it that we really long for?
 Is it in line with biblical emphasis and the heart of God?

-We should seek to grow in maturity and develop quality of life and character.
+We must set our hearts to grow in maturity and develop quality of life and character.
 If we do so, we will have wisdom and sound knowledge, and will be more ready for the Lord’s use.
 If we do not, we become vulnerable to the evil one, especially when we seek spiritual experiences.
-We need to exercise great care in this area because once the evil one succeeds in influencing and deceiving us, both our lives and the Lord’s work can suffer serious setbacks.
-It may also be difficult for us to free ourselves from such deception and spiritual bondage.
+We need to exercise great care in this area because once the evil one succeeds in influencing and deceiving us, our lives and the Lord’s work can suffer serious setbacks.
+It may be difficult for us to free ourselves from such deception and spiritual bondage.

-Let us reflect over our lives.
+Let us examine our own lives.
 Do we long for obvious or dramatic spiritual experiences that may give us a sense of spirituality and power?

-Let us, with sincerity, come before the Lord, that the Spirit of God may have the freedom to search our hearts and show us our deficiencies.
-Let us repent and take corrective steps, so that we can grow well in the Lord, and not be susceptible to the working of the evil one.
-Let us maintain a deep longing in our hearts that we may be truly strong in the Lord.
+Let us ask the Spirit of God to search our hearts and show us our deficiencies.
+And when He does so, let us repent and take corrective steps, so that we may grow well in the Lord, and not be susceptible to the working of the evil one.
+Let us long to be truly strong in the Lord.

 Copyright